WynwoodTech/documentation/README.md

-# wynwood-tech
+# The Home of Wynwood Tech

-All thing in Wynwood Technology
+All Documents Wynwood Tech